-Six weeks prior to the workshop, we’ll share our selected readings via an online learning management platform.
-We strongly recommend that you read all the readings prior to arriving in Chicago.
+Six weeks prior to the workshop, we’ll share selected readings via an online learning management platform.
+We strongly recommend that you complete all the readings prior to the start of your workshop.
 The readings support the six major themes and include primary sources as well as pieces written by poets, architects, critics and scholars.

 Throughout the week, we will offer opportunities to meet with fellow participants, workshop staff and our master teachers to begin to develop teaching activities.
-On our final day together, you will participate in grade-based group discussions and full group discussions then present your curriculum project ideas to the group.
-Once you return home, you will submit a summary of your project and a reflective essay.
+On our final day together, you will participate in grade-based group discussions and full-group discussions then present your curriculum project ideas to the group.
+Once you have completed the workshop, you will submit a summary of your project and a reflective essay.

-We are interested in the impact of this workshop on your teaching, so we will be contacting you again six months after the completion of the workshop to ask you about its impact on your teaching and your students’ engagement with the subject.
+We are interested in the impact of this workshop on your teaching, so we will be contacting you again six months after the completion of the workshop to ask you about its impact on your teaching as well as on your students’ engagement with the subject.

 Resources from the National Endowment for the Humanities